Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-The two-point coverage probabilities of both, \cgo and pores, are larger for powder technology than for infiltration, while the opposite can be observed for the nickel phase, see Figure~\ref{fig: manu_chord}c.
-Moreover, the two-point coverage probabilities of the pore-\cgo combination are significantly larger for infiltration than for the powder technology.
-For the remaining phase combinations, the powder technology leads to lower two-point coverage probabilities, see Figure~\ref{fig: manu_chord}d.
+The two-point coverage probabilities of both, \cgo and pores, are larger for the anode manufactured by means the powder technology than for the anode manufactured with infiltration, while the opposite can be observed for the nickel phase, see Figure~\ref{fig: manu_chord}c.
+However, this observation can be caused by the different material composition, as the amount of GDC and pores is significantly greater and the nickel amount is significantly smaller in the anode manufactured by means of the powder technology.
+Moreover, the centered two-point coverage probabilities of the pore-\cgo combination are significantly larger for the anode manufactured by means of the infiltration technology compared to anode manufactured by the powder technology.
+For the remaining phase combinations, the anode manufactured by means of powder technology has larger centered two-point coverage probabilities compared to the anode manufactured by the infiltration process, see Figure~\ref{fig: manu_chord}d.